wp-plugins/bestbooks/readme.txt

 ------------------------

-These tables are create automatically within the wordpress database
+These tables are created automatically within the wordpress database

 --